-Although there is a material concentration of Standard Ireland's investments in US treasuries, these instruments are of the highest credit quality, can be traded on the most liquid market, and are spread across different durations (average duration was 6.5 years).
+Although there is a material concentration of Standard Ireland's investments in US treasuries, these instruments are of the highest credit quality, can be traded on the most liquid market, and are spread across different durations.
+At the year end the average duration had been reduced to 3.6 years to reduce the risk of an increase in interest rates.